 It is normal for viruses to change over time.
 Some viruses, like influenza, change often while other viruses hardly change at all over many years.
-Most genetic changes in a virus don't have much impact but some lead to new variants which can act differently in ways that are important to public health.
+Most genetic changes in a virus don't have much impact but some lead to new variants that can act differently in ways that are important to public health.

-When genetic changes lead to a variant that can spread more easily, cause more serious illness, or impact current treatments or vaccine effectiveness, it is called a Variant of Concern (VoC).
-In some cases, VoC classifications can include sublineages which share genetic changes.
+When genetic changes lead to a variant that can spread more easily, cause more serious illness, or impact current treatments or vaccine effectiveness, it is called a variant of concern (VoC).
+In some cases, variant of concern classifications can include lineages and sublineages that share genetic changes.

 Gamma (P.1) the variant first reported in Japan but later identified as originating in Brazil, which may be able to re-infect people who have had COVID-19.
 Gamma includes two sublineages P.1.1 and P.1.2.
 Some current treatments may not work as well on cases of this variant.

 The BCCDC is also actively monitoring for new variants of interest (VOI) as they emerge around the world and assessing whether these variants have been identified in B.C.